cravenhoff/microsoft_beginner_js/notes/js_data_types.md

 ### Checking Data Types in JavaScript
 Values can be checked to confirm what data type they are using the following operators:

+#### Typeof Operator
-* **typeof** - use the typeof keyword before the name of the variable or a value you want to check.
+Format: Use the typeof keyword before the name of the variable or a value you want to check.

       Eg: typeof true; // will return "boolean".
 The return type of this operator is a string.